anchiter/Stochastic_inplace_weight_dropout/README.md

 In this notebook I implement a variant of an idea I had: weight dropout.
-Essentially weight dropout is a process in which a neural network follows a policy consiting in setting a percentage of its weights to zero (when a condition is met).
+Essentially weight dropout is a process in which a neural network follows a policy consisting in setting a percentage of its weights to zero (when a condition is met).
 This variant, named stochastic inplace weight (SIW) dropout, randomly sets a specified percentage of weights, every specified number of epochs to zero.
 Each time SIW dropout is performed the weights are also scaled accordingly.
 The principle behind SIW dropout is to improve generalization by introducing small and random